Saturday, September 23, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 Here are a couple of recap bullet points:

-• There's no need to charge an EV at a fast rate at all times and every single time.
+• You don't need to charge an EV at a fast rate at all times and every single time.
 You've got all night.

 • In most cases, any existing 120V socket (level-1 charging) is enough to switch to EV.
 Especially for daily commuting or local driving.